pantheon-systems/documentation/source/docs/articles/sites/code/unsupported-modules-plugins.md

 **Solution**: Update Drupal performance settings to set the TTL and have Varnish serve requests.
 See [Drupal 7 Performance and Varnish Caching Settings](/docs/articles/drupal/drupal-performance-and-caching-settings/)
 <hr>

 #### Views data export
 **Issue**: This module requires the use of the `/tmp` directory.
-See [Using the tmp Directory](/docs/articles/sites/code/unsupported-modules-plugins/#using-the-tmp-directory) section below.
+There is also a [patch](https://www.drupal.org/node/1782038) available, but we still cannot guarantee that the use of the `/tmp` directory will work successfully.
+See [Using the tmp Directory](/docs/articles/sites/code/unsupported-modules-plugins/#using-the-tmp-directory) section below for more information.
 <hr>

 #### Webform export<br>
 **Issue**:  This module requires the use of the `tmp` directory.
 See [Using the tmp Directory](/docs/articles/sites/code/unsupported-modules-plugins/#using-the-tmp-directory) section below.